 - Making restitution—“What can I do to make it right?”

 - Genuinely repenting—“I’ll try not to do that again.”

 - Requesting forgiveness—“Will you please forgive me?”
 (Gary Chapman and Jennifer Thomas, 2006).

 Robert Fulghum, author of All I Really Need to Know I Learned in Kindergarten, recalled that one of the essentials “about how to live and what to do and how to be” that he learned in kindergarten was to “say you’re sorry when you hurt somebody” (1986, p.
 6).

+Yes.
 Parenting being what it is—performed by us imperfect human beings—there will no doubt be the occasional opportunity for you to apologize to your child.
 When this happens, sincerely say you’re sorry.
-While it might seem like this would diminish you in the eyes of your child, it does not have to.
-Your child might actually have greater respect for you.

 It’s important that children learn that life is full of rules—not just for them, but for adults and all people!
 In addition to the Golden Rule, teach them about the 10 Commandments that God has given us, the rules your family has and the rules our society gives us.

 Teach them that rules are for our good.
 For instance, when we’re driving, it helps everyone to be safe if we follow the rules.
 When we disobey rules, bad things can happen.
 (Someone could get hurt if we didn’t stop at a stop sign!)